cli

 The cli.sh

-script provides a unified interface for managing various functionalities of
+script provides a unified interface for managing various functionalities of the test-suite.

 Currently, the cli is only tested on linux, so please if you want to use it on MacOSx, you are encouraged to report incompatibilites with the underlying scripts that compose the cli.